owainkenwayucl/protein_shake/RoseTTAFold_All-Atom/Notes/Myriad.md

 This seems very bad so I think I may have to start again and have a different (venv?) for signalp?

 https://github.com/baker-laboratory/RoseTTAFold-All-Atom/issues/164

+I think this may be contradictory instructions, as signalp is included in the `environment.yaml`??

+OK, I think what they want is the *weights* from the downloaded package added to the version of the package in the menv.